sushiwushi/CosmWasm-CTF/README.md

 Did you happen to find an unintended bug in the challenge?
 Or have a new vulnerable contract you want to share?
 Or maybe just a simple efficiency suggestion?
 Feel free to open an issue or submit a pull request!
 Please keep in mind that for now, only bugs with an exploitable scenario with an accompanying proof of concept exploit code will be accepted.

 ## Good to know
-- If you're entirely new to Rust or Cosmwasm, the [Terra Academy](https://academy.terra.money/collections) is an excellent tutorial to pick up the basics.
+- If you're entirely new to Rust or CosmWasm, the [Terra Academy](https://academy.terra.money/collections) is an excellent tutorial to pick up the basics.
 - For simplicity, the UST denomination used in the contract assumes 0 decimals.